Blog

 Due to the ageing process, the skin begins to lose elasticity and the effects of gravity cause the breasts to sag.
 Implants can also begin to ‘bottom out’, where they drop below the breast tissue and sink lower.
 This is more common for larger, heavier breast implants as they create a greater downward ‘pull’ on lax skin.

-Breast implant replacement can remedy the bottoming out effect and, particularly when combined with a breast lift, can restore a perkier, more youthful appearance to the chest.
+Breast implant replacement can remedy the bottoming out effect and, particularly when combined with a breast uplift, can restore a perkier, more youthful appearance to the chest.

 Capsular Contracture Has Developed